 Therefore, guards need to be able to communicate precisely, presciently and concisely with colleagues and customers.
 They need to be able to do all this in conditions which sometimes are not ideal.
 They need to be prepared to understand that things do not always go according to plan and that as a result, their personal needs occasionally take second place to the duty to the Railway and its customers which they have taken up through the job.

-Being a guard on the KWVR is a very active job.
-Guards need to be reasonably strong and physically fit, although gender is no restriction and the Railway is particularly keen to recruit more lady guards.
+Being a guard on the KWVR is a very active job and guards needs to be reasonably strong and physically fit.
+We welcome applications from everyone who meets this criteria.
 Guards need to wear a uniform which is well presented as they are more or less constantly in the public eye; they are one of the main contacts between the Railway and its passengers who, to a large degree, will measure their journey or visit to the Railway by the presentational standards of the carparks, stations, train (particularly in the interiors) and the staff.
 The member of staff with whom they are likely to have most awareness of if not contact, is the guard.